OpenStack Foundation rebrands with new mission to support open source

 - Hardware diversification in compute, storage and networking architectures, including GPUs, FPGAs and ARM servers to meet performance, economic, latency and power requirements.

-- Deployment models in data centres, edge computing and IoT, ranging from small to hyperscale environments.
+- Deployment models in data centers, edge computing and IoT, ranging from small to hyperscale environments.

 - Global government regulations, including data sovereignty and privacy.